NeuralCrop: Combining physics and machine learning for improved crop yield projections: Results

-We evaluate the ability of NeuralCrop to reproduce yield anomalies (Supplementary Information~\ref{sec:yield-anomalies}) for European wheat and US Corn Belt across moisture conditions classified by the Standardized Precipitation Evapotranspiration Index (SPEI) of key growth, over the period 2000-2019.
+We evaluate the ability of NeuralCrop to reproduce yield anomalies (Supplementary Information~\ref{sec:yield-anomalies}) across the European wheat regions and the US Corn Belt over the period 2000–2016, under various moisture gradients as defined by the respective growing-season Standardized Precipitation Evapotranspiration Index (SPEI).
 The SPEI is a drought index used to characterize drought intensity, duration, and frequency across different timescales~\cite{vicente2010multiscalar} (Supplementary Information~\ref{sec:SPEI}).
 We use April–June SPEI for wheat and May-July SPEI for corn \cite{noia2023extreme, zipper2016drought, deines2024observational}.
-We further investigate the improved performance of NeuralCrop relative to LPJmL under extreme drought years, specifically the 2018 European drought and the 2012 US drought.
+We further select two specific drought years as case studies, i.e., the 2018 European drought and the 2012 US drought, to evaluate the performance of NeuralCrop under extreme drought events.
+All analyses are based on detrended yield data (Methods and Supplementary Information~\ref{sec:yield-detrending}).